/request_kyc

 KeyTypeDescription

-KYC-STANDARD and KYC-SARDINE-STRICT will provide a DOCUMENTS REQUIRED status in /check_kyc for entities that don't automatically pass, but that could pass KYC by uploading a document.
+KYC-STANDARD will provide a DOCUMENTS REQUIRED status in /check_kyc for entities that don't automatically pass, but that could pass KYC by uploading a document.

 See our section on KYC/KYB Levels for more details on KYC levels.